Eating Disorder Signs & Symptoms Explained

 When someone is suffering from an eating disorder, it can affect their mood and relationships.
 New or increased anxiety, depression, or obsessive-compulsive symptoms are very common in those with eating disorders.

-If any of the above symptoms sound familiar to you, it’s time to get your loved one the support they need.
-And if you aren’t sure but have a gut feeling that something just doesn’t seem right, listen to your intuition.
-Eating disorders can be very secretive and sneaky, so if you’re picking up on any warning signs, odds are that you are right to be worried.
+If any of the above sounds familiar to you, your loved one could very likely be struggling with an eating disorder and it's time to get them the support they need.
+If you aren’t sure but have a gut feeling that something just doesn’t seem right, listen to your intuition—eating disorders can be very secretive and sneaky, so if you’re picking up on any warning signs, odds are that you are right to be worried.

 Oona Hanson